The Church of Jesus Christ of Latter-day Saints in the Cook Islands: District and Congregations

 Congregations not part of a stake are called branches, regardless of size.
 Family History Centers are located adjacent to the Aitutaki, Avarua, and Mangaia Branch meetinghouses.

 Niue

-As of December 31, 2021, nearby Niue had 312 members in 2 branches: the Alofi Branch and the Lakepa-Toi Branch.
-A Family History Center is located in Alofi.
+As of December 31, 2024, nearby Niue had 323 members in a single congregation: The Niue Branch which meets in Alofi.
+A Family History Center is located in the meetinghouse.

 Missions

 The Islands were part of the New Zealand Mission until July 17, 1954 when it became part of the Samoan Mission.
 The Rarotonga Mission was organized on November 20, 1960 which lasted until 1966 to more easily supervise missionary work on the islands.
 On April 15, 1966 the islands was once again under direction of the New Zealand Mission.
 On July 23, 1971, the islands became part of the Fiji Mission, then the Tahiti Papeete Mission in 1975.
 On January 1, 1981, the islands became part of the New Zealand Auckland Mission.

 Temples

 There are no temples in the Cook Islands.
 The Cook Islands is currently located in the Papeete Tahiti Temple District.